Buyers Guides CPUs

 PRT_AMD Ryzen 7 9800X3D

-Unsurprisingly the AMD Ryzen 7 9800X3D is our top pick as the best CPU for the Ryzen 7 9800X3D.
-The reason why comes down to its exceptional gaming performance.
-The Ryzen 7 9800X3D is the go-to processor for gaming thanks to its 3D V-Cache which pushes framerates much further compared to non 3D V-Cache CPUs.
+Unsurprisingly, the AMD Ryzen 7 9800X3D is our top pick as the best CPU for the RTX 5070 Ti -the reason why comes down to its exceptional gaming performance.
+The Ryzen 7 9800X3D is the go-to processor for gaming thanks to its 3D V-Cache, which pushes framerates much further compared to non-3D V-Cache CPUs.
 Needless to say, if you’re looking to push your RTX 5070 Ti with some 4K gaming, the 9800X3D is the CPU we recommend pairing up to reach excellent framerates.

 The Best CPUs for the RTX 5070 Ti